-Management is responsible for compliance with State statutes, regulations and the terms and conditions of its State projects applicable to its major State projects.
+Management is responsible for compliance with State statutes, regulations and the terms and conditions of its State projects applicable to its major State project.

-Auditor's Responsibility
+Auditors' Responsibility

-Our responsibility is to express an opinion on compliance for Pinellas County Education Foundation, Inc. and Subsidiary's major state projects based on our audit of the types of compliance requirements referred to above.
-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Chapter 10.650, Rules of the Auditor General.
-Those standards and Chapter 10.650, Rules of the Auditor General, require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major state project occurred.
+Our responsibility is to express an opinion on compliance for Pinellas County Education Foundation, Inc. and Subsidiary's major state project based on our audit of the types of compliance requirements referred to above.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Chapter 10.650, Rules of the Auditor General, require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major state project occurred.
 An audit includes examining, on a test basis, evidence about the Foundation's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

-We believe that our audit provides a reasonable basis for our opinion for each major state project.
+We believe that our audit provides a reasonable basis for our opinion for the major state project.
 However, our audit does not provide a legal determination on the Foundation's compliance.